jforrest602/projects/AD_Basics.md

 ### TASK 1: User Management - Adding New Users
-The first task of the lab was to create three new users, something any AD admin will have to do when your company hires and onboards new employees.
-To do this, I accessed the AD Users and Computers via Windows Administrative Tools.
+The first task of the lab is to create three new users, something that any AD admin will have to do every time your company hires and onboards new employees.
+To do this, access AD Users and Computers via Windows Administrative Tools.

 ![image](https://github.com/user-attachments/assets/40526871-21f5-468d-9ee7-5d94b7a1a975)

 Navigating to the proper folder, in this case the INLANEFREIGHT.LOCAL domain and drilling down to the Corp > Employees > HQ-NYC > IT folder, I right clicked and selected New > User.